 - Tulsa Public Schools Athletic

 Dave was first elected to the Oklahoma State Senate in November of 2016 and re-elected in November 2020.
-He presently serves as Chair to the Senate Republican Caucus, as well as Vice Chair to the Appropriations Committee and Select Committee on Redistricting.
-He sits on the Finance Committee, Public Safety Committee, and Energy Committee.
+He presently serves as Chair of the Senate Revenue and Taxation Committee and is Chair to the Senate Republican Caucus.
+He also serves as Vice Chair of the Appropriations Committee and Select Committee on Redistricting.
+He sits on the Finance, Public Safety, and Energy committees.
 In addition, Dave is a member of the Appropriations Subcommittee on Health and Human Services as well as the Joint Committee on State-Tribal Relations.

 Dave is self-employed and lives in Tulsa with his wife of 42 years, Janet.
 They have 3 children, and 6 grandsons and 2 granddaughters; Daniel (former Navy lieutenant with 3 deployments to the Arabian Gulf and now with L3 Harris as a Mechanical Engineer), married to Deidra (Head Volleyball Coach at Lincoln Christian School – 3X State Champions) and sons Jett, Jax, and Knox; Jordan (Nuclear Engineer at Oak Ridge National Laboratory), married to Emily(Chemical Engineer at Nalco) and son J.D., daughter AnnaBelle, and son Xavier; and Kendal (SLP), married to Michael McMahon (Worship Pastor at Chilhowee Hills Baptist Church, Knoxville, TN), son Meyers and daughter Lively.